Landjuweel: Cycles

-The morality plays about the last landjuweel cycle were printed in 1562.
-Only Brabant chambers participated in the second cycle, including chambers of the following places: Antwerp, Brussels, Mechelen, Leuven, 's-Hertogenbosch, Breda, Bergen op Zoom, Diest, Lier, Leau, Vilvoorde and Herentals.
-The continuity was interrupted by the wars between the Habsburg Netherlands and France, in addition to the growing suspicion of the authorities towards the chambers of rhetoric.
+The morality plays from the last landjuweel cycle were printed in 1562.
+Only Brabant chambers participated in the second cycle, including chambers from the following places: Antwerp, Brussels, Mechelen, Leuven, 's-Hertogenbosch, Breda, Bergen op Zoom, Diest, Lier, Leau, Vilvoorde and Herentals.
+The competitions were interrupted by the wars between the Habsburg Netherlands and France.
+Growing suspicion by authorities towards the chambers of rhetoric and their rehtorical goals further disrupted landjuweels.

 Counter-Reformation

-After the Fall of Antwerp in 1585 and the Counter-Reformation that followed, landjuweel and other literary activities were being limited by the government.
-The chambers of rhetoric and other literally societies that took refuge during the 16th century, being outspoken writers of the Low Countries, were now considered dangerous by the authorities, from the perspective on both faith and morals.
+After the Fall of Antwerp in 1585 and the Counter-Reformation that followed, landjuweel and other literary activities were limited by the government.
+The chambers of rhetoric and other literary societies largely disbanded or evolved during the 16th century.
+As outspoken writers of the Low Countries, many rhetoricians were considered dangerous by the authorities and considered to possess both bad faith and questionable morals.
 A poster, promulgated in 1593 under the governor Peter Ernst I von Mansfeld-Vorderort, ordered the rhetorical activities to be suspended "since their representations offend the chaste ears".
-In 1601, another edict placed all plays under censorship in order to prevent sacred things from being treated lightly.
+In 1601, another edict required all plays to be reviewed by censors in order to prevent sacred topics from being treated lightly.
 Rhetorical activities and competitions were only allowed to be organized following the signing of Twelve Years' Truce.
 The De Peoene chamber of Mechelen organized a competition of heraldry in 1620, for which its facteur, Hendrik Faydherbe, wrote an esbattement.
-The license of the chambers were still condemned twice separately, by Isabella Clara Eugenia in 1631 and Bishop of Ghent Antoine Triest in 1650.
+The nature of the chambers was notably condemned twice more in the 17th century, first by Isabella Clara Eugenia in 1631 and later by the Bishop of Ghent Antoine Triest in 1650.